 Mattis' remarks follow a rocky past few weeks in US-China relations as the administration of US President Donald Trump seeks to balance cooperation with China on issues like North Korea with dealing with Beijing's activities in the disputed sea.

-Last month the US withdrew an invitation for the Chinese navy to take part in a training
+Last month the US withdrew an invitation for the Chinese navy to take part in a training excercise called Rim of the Pacific because the Pentagon said it had strong evidence that China had deployed weapons systems on disputed islands.

 On Sunday, two US warships sailed close to the Paracel Islands in a long-planned operation designed to challenge China's claims.
 China protested the move.